-- 3.6.
+3.6.
 In Phase 1, the prospective operating organization may not yet have been identified or established, and even if it exists, it is not expected to start activities on a broad basis.
 Nevertheless, a vision of the operating organization that is going to implement a future project should be defined, and potential forms of ownership should be envisaged.
 In order to ensure that the future operating organization can discharge its responsibility for safety, a core group of the prospective organization should be established and should start early to plan and implement progressively all the necessary provisions, structures and procedures.
 The first goal is preparation for the bidding process or contract negotiations to take place at the end of Phase 2.
-An appropriate programme for human resource development for achieving this goal, and for continuing further with preparations for construction, should be planned in Phase 1. - 3.7.
-Considerations in Phase 1 include topics such as: - The capabilities and resources of existing electrical power producing companies to enter into the nuclear field; - The safety implications of various contract options for nuclear power plants, such as turnkey, super turnkey, split package or multicontract approaches; - The possibilities of joint ventures with operating organizations in other States to strengthen safety capabilities, and the legal implications of such ventures; - The possibilities of ownership by other States, and the legal implications of such ownership; - The design authority function (see Action 177 and paras 3.54-3.77); - The preliminary environmental impact assessment (both radiological and non-radiological). - 3.8.
-These topics should be assessed together with the financial arrangements and the staff numbers and competences expected from the operating organization at all stages of the preparation and implementation of construction projects, as well as during operation, to provide for long term safety. - 3.9.
-In planning to establish the general structure of the operating organization, consideration should be given to four kinds of management function: - -Policy making functions, such as making investment decisions, setting management objectives, establishing a policy for nuclear safety and for quality, human resources development, allocating resources, approving the contents of management programmes, and setting policies on fitness for duty; - Operating functions, which include executive decision making and actions for the operation of the plant, both in operational states and in accident conditions;
+An appropriate programme for human resource development for achieving this goal, and for continuing further with preparations for construction, should be planned in Phase 1.

+3.7.
+Considerations in Phase 1 include topics such as:

+- The capabilities and resources of existing electrical power producing companies to enter into the nuclear field; - The safety implications of various contract options for nuclear power plants, such as turnkey7, super turnkey8, split package9 or multicontract10 approaches; - The possibilities of joint ventures with operating organizations in other States to strengthen safety capabilities, and the legal implications of such ventures; - The possibilities of ownership by other States, and the legal implications of such ownership; - The design authority function (see Action 177 and paras 3.54-3.77); - The preliminary environmental impact assessment (both radiological and non-radiological).

+3.8.
+These topics should be assessed together with the financial arrangements and the staff numbers and competences expected from the operating organization at all stages of the preparation and implementation of construction projects, as well as during operation, to provide for long term safety.

+3.9.
+In planning to establish the general structure of the operating organization, consideration should be given to four kinds of management function:

+- Policy making functions, such as making investment decisions, setting management objectives, establishing a policy for nuclear safety and for quality, human resources development, allocating resources, approving the contents of management programmes, and setting policies on fitness for duty; - Operating functions, which include executive decision making and actions for the operation of the plant, both in operational states and in accidents; - Support functions, which include obtaining from both on-site and off-site organizations the technical and administrative services and facilities necessary to perform the operating functions;

-&lt;sup>7 In a turnkey project, a single contractor or a consortium of contractors takes the overall responsibility for the entire technical works.
+$^{^{7}}$ In a turnkey project, a single contractor or a consortium of contractors takes the overall responsibility for the entire technical works.

-&lt;sup>8 In a super turnkey project, a single contract is placed for the entire nuclear power plant.
+8 In a super turnkey project, a single contract is placed for the entire nuclear power plant.
 This implies that the prime responsibility for the technical success of the project, and therefore for the design of the plant, is placed upon the contractor.

-&lt;sup>9 In a split package project, the technical responsibility is divided between a relatively small number of contractors, each building a large fraction of the works.
+9 In a split package project, the technical responsibility is divided between a relatively small number of contractors, each building a large fraction of the works.

-&lt;sup>10 In a multicontract project, the owner or the architect-engineer assumes responsibility for the engineering of the plant, and issues a large number of contracts.
+10 In a multicontract project, the owner or the architect-engineer assumes responsibility for the engineering of the plant, and issues a large number of contracts.

-- Support functions, which include obtaining from both on-site and off-site organizations the technical and administrative services and facilities necessary to perform the operating functions; - Safety functions and quality management functions, which include review of the design and oversight of the construction, manufacturing and supporting functions, as well as the internal quality management processes of the operating organization.
+- Safety functions and quality management functions, which include review of the design and oversight of the construction, manufacturing and supporting functions, as well as the internal quality management processes of the operating organization.